LinnyMondor/LinnyMondor/README.md

 - 👋 Hi, I’m @LinnyMondor
 - 👀 I’m interested in python and data science
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with many on matters concerning python and data science.
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Water might not be wet!!

 <!---
 LinnyMondor/LinnyMondor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.